Limitations

 public string FilePath => Path.Combine(Directory, FileName);

-// Works -- string concatenation is translated by EF Core
+// Works -- string interpolation is translated by EF Core

 [Expressive]